 This belongs to a group of medicines known as carbonic anhydrase inhibitors.

 Diamox SR Capsules are used to treat, glaucoma (a condition of the eye), by reducing the pressure within the eye.

 Speak to your doctor if any of the above applies to you.

+Please tell your doctor or pharmacist if you are taking or have recently taken any other medicines, including medicines obtained without a prescription.
 The effects of any of these medicines may change, particularly if you are taking, or using, any of the following:

 Diamox SR Capsules may affect some medical tests.
 If you visit a hospital or clinic for any medical tests, you should tell the doctor concerned that you are taking Diamox SR Capsules.

 Ask your doctor or pharmacist for advice before taking any medicines.